orgazone/orgajs/README.md

 refer to the docs on [docs.orga.zone](https://docs.orga.zone/backend-admin.php#app-hosting):

 *   Register for free there
-*   Login and upload an empty index.html with your own AppName **appname**.orga.zone that you will need with the user login
+*   Login and upload an empty index.html with your own AppName **appname**.orga.zone that you will need
+*   Create your first user for the App with this AppName on https://apps.orga.zone/en/apiv2/gui-register.php?appname=**APPNAME**

 ## Usage